FlashpointProject/FlashpointUltimateUpdater/README.md

       "indexes": {
         "1.0": {
-          "path": "/fp-index/1.0.json.xz", # relative path to the file that holds the index "lzma": true, # whether LZMA compression was applied to the file "info": "blank" # currently unused: should contain a changelog or description of some sort }
+          "path": "/fp-index/1.0.json.xz", # relative path to the file that holds the index "root": "/fp/", # relative path to where the flashpoint data resides "lzma": true, # whether LZMA compression was applied to the index file "info": "blank" # currently unused: should contain a changelog or description of some sort }
       },